It’s a safe bet that you’ve probably found yourself wondering what your competitors are up to on social media, particularly Instagram.

 With metrics like the number of interactions and engagement rate, you can be even more certain about the performance of each of your competitor’s promoted posts.

-That can give you specific insight into why the post didn’t do so well, meaning you won’t have to lose any of your own ad budget to learn the lesson.
+That can give you specific insight into why the post didn’t do so well, meaning you won’t have to lose any of your own ad budgets to learn the lesson.

 Or it could be the case that you realize the need for your own promoted posts to have a voice of their own, different from what your competitors are sharing.